Skip to content

 Some example scripts are available at https://github.com/cyanguwa/nersc-roofline, demonstrating how an example code from BerkeleyGW, called General Plasmon Pole (GPP), can be modeled by Roofline on both Intel KNL and NVIDIA V100.
 The paper Hierarchical Roofline Analysis: How to Collect Data using Performance Tools on Intel CPUs and NVIDIA GPUs accompanies these scripts.

-With GPP, as we artificially increase the number of iterations for the innermost loop nw from 1 to 6, we get the following Roofline charts, on Intel KNL and NVIDIA V100 (this is only for HBM level Roofline).
+With GPP, as we artificially increase the number of iterations for the innermost loop nw from 1 to 6, we get the following Roofline chart on NVIDIA V100 (this is only for HBM level Roofline).

 As you can see, as the parameter nw increases from 1 to 6, so does the arithmetic intensity of the application, because the total amount of data moved isn't changed but the total amount of FLOPs executed has been proportionally growing to the value of nw.
-This increase in arithmetic intensity takes GPP from a bandwidth bound regime to a compute bound regime, and the observed GFLOP/s also increases on both KNL and V100 Rooflines.
+This increase in arithmetic intensity takes GPP from a bandwidth bound regime to a compute bound regime, and the observed GFLOP/s also increases on the V100 Roofline.
 The subtlety here is that the bottleneck may be different even for the same nw.
-For example, at nw=2, the kernel is more bandwidth bound on KNL whereas on V100, it is more compute bound.
+For example, at nw=2, the kernel is more compute bound on the V100, where it may be more bandwidth bound on other architectures.

 Roofline is able to capture these subtle differences and is very helpful in understanding an application's performance across multiple architectures.